 Tip 1: Find the Parallel Structure

 The first step in fixing incorrect parallel structure is to first identify which elements of your writing should contain repeating grammatical patterns.
-As was explained in Lesson 1, grammatical parallelism is usually found when two or more words, phrases and clauses are listed together in series, as in the examples below:
+As was explained in Chapter 1, grammatical parallelism is usually found when two or more words, phrases and clauses are listed together in series, as in the examples below: